Loading...

 Does a Separation Notice Affect Future Employment?

-Providing a written separation notice does not have an impact on an employee’s eligibility for rehire since it is required in some situations that could be temporary in nature such as a short-term layoff or leave of absence, or in a situation where an employee quit due to personal reasons and would be a welcome addition if they reapplied in the future.
+Providing a written separation notice does not have an impact on an employee’s eligibility for rehire since it is required in some situations that could be temporary in nature such as a short-term layoff or leave of absence, or in a situation where an employee resigned due to personal reasons and would be a welcome addition if they reapplied in the future.
 Eligibility for rehire is not required data on most state separation notices, so this would be retained in your HR files for future reference if the employee reapplies.

 Related Posts